 Personality, 22 April 1994

 Isn’t it such a pity that so many good artists have to die before their work assumes monetary value?
 Poor Vincent van Gogh and a number of others would doubtless have something to say about it …

-And Joan Evans.
-Before her death in Harare seven years ago this popular landscape artist was asking only a few hundred rands for her now famous Zimbabwean and South African scenes.
+And Joan Evans, before her death in Harare in 1986, this popular landscape artist was asking only a few hundred rands for her now famous Zimbabwean and South African scenes.
 Today you would have to fork out thousands for the same paintings – if you were fortunate to find one available.

 Mostly these treasured works are held onto for dear life and only handed down in families, seldom finding their way onto the open market.

 Yes, Joan Evans had many fans.
 While her oils mainly ended in this part of the world, some found their way to America, Australia, New Zealand, Europe, and even Russia.

 Indeed, it was well known that foreign diplomats in Zimbabwe would go to great lengths to obtain a Joan Evans to take home as a warm reminder of that country’s wonderful scenic beauty.

 Two exhibitions which Joan held in Durban in the 1960s were both sellouts, with people queuing for the doors to open.